Public notice, advertising and feedback

 Some applications are exempt from the notice requirements and review rights of the Planning and Environment Act 1987.
 These applications will not be advertised.

-1. Go to the Advertised Planning Permit Applications available for public notice
+1. Go to eServices Advertised Planning Permit Applications;

 4. Complete the application response, including uploading supporting attachments

-• A submission must include your name and contact details (email address, postal address and/or telephone number).
-Without contact details we are unable to acknowledge your submission or provide you with future correspondence regarding the application.
+A submission must include your name and contact details (email address, postal address and/or telephone number).
+Without contact details we are unable to acknowledge your submission or provide you with future correspondence regarding the status of the application.

-• Petitions are considered one submission only and all correspondence will be addressed to the lead signatory.
-Please be aware that as lead signatory, responsibility for advising other signatories of the progress of an application (including consultation meetings and City of Ballarat meetings) rests with you.
+Petitions are considered one submission only and all correspondence will be addressed to the lead signatory.
+Please be aware that as lead signatory, responsibility for advising other signatories of the progress of an application (including consultation meetings and Council meetings) rests with you.

-• The City of Ballarat can only consider representations based on planning grounds (property devaluation and commercial competition are not valid grounds upon which to base a representation).
+The City of Ballarat can only consider representations based on planning grounds (property devaluation and commercial competition are not valid grounds upon which to base an objection).

-• Submissions are accepted until a permit has been issued.
+Submissions are accepted up until a decision is made.

 Post-objection consultation framework